 Renko and Heiken Ashi are two different types of candlestick charts.
 Renko charts are created by taking the median price of the past X number of candles and creating a new brick when the price changes by a certain amount.
 Heiken Ashi is created by taking the average price of the past N number of candles and creating a new candle when the average changes by a certain amount.

-There are pros and cons to each type of chart.
+Each type of chart has pros and cons.
 Renko charts can filter out the noise and easily identify the underlying trend.
-They can also be used to generate buy and sell signals.
+They can also generate buy and sell signals.
 However, as with any other technical analysis tool, there is no guarantee that these signals will be accurate.

 Renko charts and Point and Figure charts use different methods to calculate the price.
 Point and Figure charts are created by drawing boxes and then counting the number of boxes formed to determine the price.
 Renko charts are created by taking the median price of the past X number of candles and creating a new brick when the price changes by a certain amount.